 Training courses for teachers have already started and include innovative methods and content, while maintaining a focus on the safety of all involved parties.
 This content includes computational thinking, digital identity, digital citizenship and access to cultural heritage.
 Training courses offered through the project have been created and planned in accordance with the National Plan for Digital Education and the National Plan for Teacher Training (2017-2020).

 The Lab’s topics are the following:

 1 - Self-assessment and capacity building - operational catalogue of digital tools - digital skills for education

 2 - Digital content production - instruments for creating high quality digital content - sharing platforms - publishing rules and relationships with digital content publishers

 3 - Digital tools and content for special needs students - learning disabilities - enhancing social and cultural inclusion

 5 - Computational thinking - problem solving/posing- robotics - making

-The trained teachers will help disseminate these lessons by training peers in their respective schools (at least 20 people each).
+The trained teachers will help disseminate these lessons by training peers in their respective schools (around four colleagues each).